Funded by ACRC Consortium

 Cold spray is promising technology for coatings, additive manufacturing, and repair of worn and corroded parts.
 Among its advantages are low temperatures, minimal oxidation, preservation of the powder feedstock’s microstructure, and a broad assortment of sprayable materials.
 However, the process is incredibly sensitive to the powder feedstock quality and it is not yet well understood how the composition and thickness of the powder’s passivation layer influences the critical velocity of powder particles.
 There is some indication that the formation of hydroxide and oxyhydroxide phases from absorbed water in the air contribute to a more ductile passivation layer which does not fracture during impact resulting in weaker deposits.
 Comprehensive studies of these effects in complex engineered alloys, such as widely used Al6061, will provide a foundation for improvements to powder storage and treatment to better combat adverse effects on the cold spray process.

-Researchers: R. Eberheim, C. Soderhjelm, D. Apelian
+Researchers: J.G.
+Webster, C. Soderhjelm, D. Apelian

 Funded by Industry